Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

-The hope is not wrong.
-It is incomplete.
+The hope is not wrong, but it is incomplete.

-A catalog that helps people find tables is useful.
-A catalog that helps people make decisions is better.
+A catalog that helps people find tables is useful, and a catalog that helps people make decisions is better.
 The difference is whether it matches the work people are already doing.

 The catalog is not the workflow

-- I found three tables.
+- I found 3 tables.
 Which one should I use?

 - This metric changed.
 What broke downstream?